National Assembly Session Commences Under Speaker Ayaz Sadiq’s Chairmanship - UrduPoint

 National Assembly Session Commences Under Speaker Ayaz Sadiq’s Chairmanship

-The House was set to take up various agenda items, including Question Hour, legislative business, calling attention notices, introduction of bills, and other matters.
+The House was set to take up various agenda items, including calling attention notices, introduction of bills, legislative business, motions, presentation of reports by standing committees, and points of order.

 Recent Stories